Tpj-root/isro/Quiz_Assessment.md

 c.
 Nagpur and Kolkata
 d.
 Colaba (Bombay) and Kodaikanal

-d.
+Ans: d.
 Colaba (Bombay) and Kodaikanal.

 Average speed of the solar wind is